 Artist Bailout 2011

-Artist Bailout is a Los Angeles initiative to fund new work by artists during the economic crisis.
+Artist Bailout was a Los Angeles initiative to fund new work by artists during the economic crisis.
 This new philanthropic model brings together artists and patrons for a lunch, which is part performance part fundraiser and culminates in the presentation of two micro-grants for emerging artists.

 Louisa Van Leer speaking about her project Stair Street Ghosts